soumyadeep2002ss/Student-LinkedIn-Scraper/README.md

 ### student.csv

 This CSV file contains the student information, including name, email, house, year, and concentration.
 It serves as the input data for the LinkedIn profile scraper.
+You can access the file [here](student.csv).

 ### Output Files